 How should I use this medication?

 The recommended starting dose of this medication is 4 mg taken by mouth, once daily.
-When it is taken in combination with the medication dexamethasone, it is normally taken daily for 21 days followed by a rest period of 7 days.
+When pomalidomide is taken in combination with dexamethasone and bortezomib, it is taken daily for 14 days, followed by a rest period of 7 days.
 This cycle is then repeated.

 Depending on how well you tolerate the medication, your doctor may adjust your dose.